 3. Requirements to Deliver Part 2 to Clients.
 An SEC-registered adviser whose Part 2A has materially changed since the last annual updating amendment must deliver to clients annually within 120 days after the adviser’s fiscal year end either (a) an amended Part 2A, including a material changes summary, or (b) a separate material changes summary that also offers to provide a copy of Part 2A.
+For an adviser whose fiscal year ended December 31, 2013, the deadline is April 30, 2014.
 Clients that previously received Part 2B need not be provided with an updated copy of Part 2B unless the disciplinary information disclosed in it has changed materially.

 For advisers to hedge funds, the Part 2 delivery obligation applies to the funds and not to investors in the funds.
 To reduce the likelihood of possible claims under the anti-fraud provisions of federal and state securities laws, however, an adviser to a hedge fund should consider furnishing Part 2 to each investor in the fund.

-An investment adviser that is exempt from registering with the SEC as an investment adviser because it is an exempt reporting adviser may be required to register as an investment adviser in each state where it has an office, as discussed on page 7 below.
+An investment adviser that is exempt from registering with the SEC as an investment adviser because it is an exempt reporting adviser may also be required to register as an exempt reporting adviser or investment adviser in each state where it has an office.

 7. Investment Adviser Representatives.
 An SEC-registered adviser may be required to register each of its investment adviser representatives in each state in which the representative has clients or a place of business.
 You should ascertain whether any of your firm’s personnel should be registered as “investment adviser representatives” in one or more states, and, if so, register those persons or renew their registrations in the appropriate states.